Electrostatic Flocking is the last word in how to get the best "Flock"!!

-It is the action of an extremely high voltage applied between the applicator and the object being coated.
-If you are familiar with "Powder Coating", it is much the same principle.
+The action of an extremely high voltage applied between the applicator and the object being coated is science.
+If you are familiar with powder coating, it is much the same.